-- mutual trust in its relations with the Stakeholders,
+- trust in its relations with stakeholders,

-- openness and consistent creation of the Company’s shareholder value.
+- openness and consistent shareholder value creation.

 Corporate Governance reports

-History of Best Practices in Poland
+History of Best Practice in Poland